adobe/aepsdk-assurance-ios/README.md

 Enter the URL for the AEPAssurance package repository: `https://github.com/adobe/aepsdk-assurance-ios.git`.

-When prompted, make sure you change the branch to `main`.
-(Once the repo is public, we will reference specific tags/versions instead of a branch)
+When prompted, input a specific version or a range of versions for Version rule.

 Alternatively, if your project has a `Package.swift` file, you can add AEPAssurance directly to your dependencies: